GoogleCloudPlatform/cloud-hackathons/faq/template-coach-guide.md

 - `./images`
   - Images and screenshots used in the Student or Coach's Guide

+## Environment

+- Setting Up the Environment (if not on Qwiklabs)
+   - Before we can hack, you will need to set up a few things.
+   - Run the instructions on our [Environment Setup](../../faq/howto-setup-environment.md) page.

 ## Challenge 1: Provision an IoT environment

 ### Notes & Guidance